don-ferris/SovrIT-PTI-Platform/ProductSpecification.md

 ### 6.1 The Operational Logic Substrate (mSOPs)
 Automation is governed by structured logic files (mSOPs) stored within the system's version-controlled configuration (NixOS/Git).
-* **Separation of Concerns:** Unlike the Handbook, mSOPs are formatted for the **NetSentinel SLM** and **n8n** to execute.
+* **Separation of Concerns:** Unlike the Handbook, mSOPs are formatted for the **SovrIT Steward SLM** and **n8n** to execute.
 They contain the specific API calls, CLI commands, and logic branches required for autonomous remediation.
 * **The "First Responder":** When a failure is detected, the system exclusively references the mSOPs.
 It only engages the human operator (and by extension, the Handbook) when these automated routines reach a "terminal fail" state.

 ### 6.2 The Remediation Loop (Observe-Orient-Decide-Act)
-The NetSentinel follows a standardized loop to resolve degradation without human intervention:
+The SovrIT Steward follows a standardized loop to resolve degradation without human intervention:

 1. **Observe:** **Uptime Kuma** or **NetAlertX** detects a service failure.
-2. **Orient:** NetSentinel gathers system context (e.g., "Container is running, but logs show 'Out of Memory'").
+2. **Orient:** SovrIT Steward gathers system context (e.g., "Container is running, but logs show 'Out of Memory'").
 3. **Decide:** The SLM parses the relevant **mSOP** logic tree to find the correct recovery path.
 4. **Act:** n8n executes the remediation (e.g., "Clear temp cache and restart container").

 ### 6.3 Escalation: The Handoff to the Handbook
 If the mSOP logic cannot resolve the issue, the system transitions from "Autonomous" to "Assisted" mode.
-* **Incident Handover:** The NetSentinel ceases all automated write-actions to prevent further system instability.
+* **Incident Handover:** The SovrIT Steward ceases all automated write-actions to prevent further system instability.
 * **Contextual Alerting:** An **ntfy** notification is sent to the human operator.
 This alert includes a direct link to the specific **SovrIT Handbook** page and the printed binder section required to fix the persistent issue.
 * **Audit Trail:** The system provides the operator with a "Summary of Failed Attempts," detailing which mSOP branches were already tried and why they failed.